yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ```

 Snapshots and transformed Anderson coordinates are derived from that model only
 at their use boundaries, so result and parameter storage cannot diverge.
+The
+stage does not keep a parallel editor list or mutate atom-local results while it
+iterates. `ApplyLocalFittingState` obtains an editor for each context atom only
+when an exit path commits the selected state.

 `previous_state` is replaced only after an accepted non-terminal iteration.
 Rejected iterations keep the previous state.